|

 nephew Arthur issue

 that John wanted to be taken care of.
-And it got solved, indeed.
+And solved it got.
 In

 1196, the Brits handed Arthur over to Philip II of France.
-Richard
+Dungeon

-announced that John would be his successor.
-It is probably John who
+announced that John would be his successor, Arthur who?

 Richard died in April 1199 and John became king of England.
 Finally.